About the Species

 Based on the size and number of current spawning aggregations the Nassau grouper population appears to be just a fraction of its historical size.

 Nassau grouper are a moderate-sized fish with large eyes and a robust body.
-Coloration varies, but adult fish are generally light beige, with five dark brown vertical bars, a large black saddle blotch on top of the base of the tail, and a row of black spots below and behind each eye.
-A dark band that forms a tuning-fork pattern on top of the head, beginning at the front of the upper jaw, extending through each eye, and then curving to meet its corresponding band in front of the dorsal fin.
+Coloration varies, but adult fish are generally light beige with five dark brown vertical bars, a large black saddle blotch on top of the base of the tail, and a row of black spots below and behind each eye.
+A dark band forms a tuning-fork pattern on top of the head, beginning at the front of the upper jaw, extending through each eye, and then curving to meet its corresponding band in front of the dorsal fin.
 Juveniles exhibit a color pattern similar to adults.
 They can be distinguished from other groupers by the vertical bars and dark saddle coloring along the dorsal part of the area preceding the tail.
 Color pattern can change within minutes from almost white to bicolored to uniformly dark brown, according to the behavioral state of the fish.
 A distinctive bicolor pattern appears when two adults or an adult and large juvenile meet and is often seen at spawning aggregations.

 Nassau grouper are ambush predators that are not selective with their prey.
 They swallow prey whole using a suction created by their protruding mouth.
 Their mouth size determines the size of fish they eat.
 Adults eat only fish, while juveniles eat a variety of fish and invertebrates (e.g., shrimp and crabs).

 There are limited data on when Nassau grouper forage.
-They take advantage of lower light levels at dawn and dusk, combined with the higher number of prey during changeover between diurnal and nocturnal fishes.
+They take advantage of lower light levels at dawn and dusk, combined with the higher number of prey during changeover between diurnal and nocturnal fish.
 That timing would mean they need to use less energy in ambushing their prey.

 Where They Live